 3. Examining the True Cost of Water: The 2012 plan includes a recommendation to develop 26 major reservoirs.

-4. When Rice was King: Rice canals incoroporated into the Gulf Coast Water Authority.
+4. When Rice was King: Rice canals incorporated into the Gulf Coast Water Authority.

-5. Canal Companies were Visionaries: Water in western states is goverened by the prior appropriation doctrine
+5. Canal Companies were Visionaries: Water in western states is governed by the prior appropriation doctrine

 6. Subsurface Work Brings Surprises: "The Case of the Combustible Water Supply."

 7. Do You Know About the Subsidence District?
 Chicot and Evangeline, not names of great familiarity.

 8. The Reservior was Ahead of its Time: The creation of the reservoir helped slow the effects of subsidence.

 9. Tune In, There is Good News Tonight: Our drinking water future at the end of the serving line looks pretty good.

 10. Trinity, A Prime Source of Water: The Trinity River a "mythological river of death."

 11. The Water World Flowing to Big D: A Coastal Canal that would extend from the Sabine to the Rio Grande.

 12. They Really Made Believer Out of Them: The Lawn Whisperer, "Only you can conserve."

 13. A Look at the Edwards Aquifer: The Edwards Aquifer epitomizes Mark Twain's pronouncement.